Inception-framework/debugger/README.md

 2) Short description
 --------------------

-The PL bitstream is that of a simple AXI-AXI bridge with two slave AXI ports, one master AXI port, 8 internal 32-bits registers, an 8-bits general purpose input and an 8 bits general purpose output:
+This design is a simple AXI-AXI bridge with two slave AXI ports, one master AXI port, several internal registers, a 4-bits input connected to the 4 slide-switches, a 4-bits output connected to the 4 LEDs and a one bit command input connected to the leftmost push-button (BTN0):

                                                          +---+
                                                          |DDR|